-Dr. Currall has been a grantee on $21.5 million in external funding, of which more than 78 percent came from refereed research grants from the National Science Foundation (NSF) and National Institutes of Health.
-Dr. Currall was lead author of a book on university-business-government collaboration entitled, Organized Innovation: A Blueprint for Renewing America's Prosperity (Oxford University Press).
-The book, which is based on a study funded by the NSF, was the culmination of a 10-year research project on interdisciplinary research involving science, engineering and medicine.
-At USF, he is a tenured professor of Information Systems and Decision Sciences in the Muma College of Business.
+Dr. Currall was lead author of a book on university-business-government collaboration entitled, Organized Innovation: A Blueprint for Renewing America's Prosperity (Oxford University Press), the culmination of a 10-year research project on interdisciplinary research involving science, engineering and medicine.

 At University College London, Dr. Currall was the founding chair of the Department of Management Science and Innovation in the Faculty of Engineering Sciences, where he was also a vice dean.
 During the same time period, he was a visiting professor of organizational behavior and entrepreneurship at the London Business School.

 From 1993 to 2005, Dr. Currall served in a variety of faculty roles at Rice University, including the William and Stephanie Sick Professorship of Entrepreneurship, a $2.5 million endowed professorship in the George R. Brown School of Engineering.
 He was also a tenured associate professor in the Jones Graduate School of Management.